-This table provides information with respect to purchases by us of shares of our common stock during the first quarter of fiscal year 2014.
+This table provides information with respect to purchases by us of shares of our common stock during the second quarter of fiscal year 2014.

-Fiscal Month/Year Total Number of Shares Purchased (2) Average Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Program Approximate Dollar Value of Shares That May Yet Be Purchased Under The Program (1) February 2013 (01/28/13-02/24/13) \$ \$ 42.5 million March 2013 (02/25/13-03/24/13) 42.5 million April 2013 (03/25/13-04/28/13) \$ - \$ 42.5 million Total activity
+Fiscal Month/Year Total Number of Shares Purchased (2) A verage Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Program Approximate Dollar Value of Shares That May Yet Be Purchased Under The Program (1) May 2013 (04/29/13-05/26/13) \$ \$ 42.5 million June 2013 (05/27/13-06/23/13) 42.5 million July 2013 (06/24/13-07/28/13) \$ \$ 42.5 million Total activity

-- (1) On March 4, 2008, we announced that our Board of Directors authorized the repurchase of up to \$50 million of our common stock from time to time through negotiated or open market transactions ("2008 Program").
-This stock repurchase program does not have an expiration date.
-On August 24, 2011, we announced a \$36 million expansion of the 2008 Program.
-On November 30, 2011, we announced an additional \$50 million expansion of our existing stock repurchase program. - (2) The table does not include shares surrendered to us in connection with the cashless exercise of stock options by employees and directors or shares surrendered to us to cover tax liabilities upon vesting of restricted stock.
+- The Company has conducted stock repurchasing programs with authorized purchasing amounts going back to March, 2008.
+All stock repurchasing activity has been conducted under authorization from the Board of Directors.
+The most recent authorization was approved by the Board of Directors in November, 2011, under which the Company was authorized to repurchase up to \$50 million of the Company's common stock from time to time through negotiated or open market transactions (the "2011 Program").
+On August 21, 2013, the Company announced an additional \$50 million expansion of the 2011 Program. - (2) The table does not include shares surrendered to us in connection with the cashless exercise of stock options by employees and directors or shares surrendered to us to cover tax liabilities upon vesting of restricted stock.
 See Note 15 to our unaudited consolidated condensed financial statements.